danwahl/danwahl.github.io/_pages/st-peter.md

 Then he stepped through, and closed it behind him.

-I sat frozen for a moment, then crossed the room, opened the door.
+I stood frozen for a moment, then crossed the room, opened the door.

 But Peter was already gone.